-When it comes to IT certifications that help build a foundation of skills for a career in computer networking, CompTIA Network+ is the best.
-While other certifications, such as the new Cisco Certified Network Associate (CCNA), cover networking skills, they just can’t beat CompTIA Network+ for baseline skills.
-Here are four reasons we think CompTIA Network+ outshines other certifications for people looking to start their IT career.
+When it comes to IT certifications that help build a foundation of skills for a career in computer networking, CompTIA Network+ is the best place to start.
+While other certifications, such as Cisco Certified Network Associate (CCNA), cover computer networking skills, they don’t place an emphasis on mastery of baseline skills.
+Here are four reasons we think CompTIA Network+ is the first step for people looking to start their computer networking career.

 CompTIA’s vendor-neutral certifications prepare IT pros for job roles at any organization, using any vendor equipment.
 The skills covered by CompTIA Network+ lay a foundation for IT pros who want to build a career in IT infrastructure and need skills that support multi-vendor networking.
 This gives them a competitive advantage over their peers and business skills that will grow their career.